jorgeassis/marineforestsDB/README.md

 ### R functions for data management and visualization

-We provide a set of functions in R language to to facilitate extraction, listing and visualization of occurrence records.
+We provide a set of functions in R language to facilitate extraction, listing and visualization of occurrence records.
 The functions can be easily installed by entering the following line into the command prompt:

 source("https://raw.githubusercontent.com/jorgeassis/marineforestsDB/master/sourceMe.R")

 Table.
-List of functions available to facilitate extraction, listing and visualization of occurrence records.
+List of functions available for management and visualization.

 Function | Description | Arguments
 ------------ | ------------- | -------------